Chronic Wasting Disease Surveillance Program

 Help prevent the spread of CWD

 To prevent spreading prions that cause CWD, avoid disposing of carcass parts on the landscape in a different location from where the animal was harvested.
-WDFW recommends either field dressing and leaving all inedible parts of your harvested animal at the kill site or dispose of inedible parts by double bagging and placing them in your household garbage.
+WDFW recommends either field dressing and leaving all inedible parts of your harvested animal at the kill site or dispose of inedible parts at an approved landfill (see map for information on disposal locations and instructions).

-• Meat that has been de-boned in the state or province where it was harvested
+1. Meat that has been de-boned in the state or province where it was harvested and is imported as boned-out meat

 Other states and Canadian provinces have the same or similar regulations.
 Please review this map to be familiar with what you can import to each state or province if not hunting in your home state or province or transporting harvested carcasses.